RocketDerp/April14_2025/Art/ScreenPlay/Hate/Your_Grammar_Your_Word_Salad.md

 That's my langauge concern!
 Meaning!
 REAL WORLD.
 SEE_ALSO: [ScreenPlay Reality:Substantive](../Reality/Substantive.md)

-That's the HATE conflicts I see, the wealthy of the world programming machines of media, media devices, media networks, medium of delivery - to hammer economic prizing into minds and it's blowing up in our faces.
+That's one of the BIG HATE conflicts I see, the wealthy of the world programming machines of media, media devices, media networks, medium of delivery - to hammer economic prizing into minds and it's blowing up in our faces.
 The hate conflicts over media style / meme decoration / meme framing / colors and images on top of the words.
 Media ecology.